LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* For consistency and to reduce redundancy, remove name of domain from header on several domain properties panels (left in place for panels shown in LKS pages where the name redundancy is less obvious)
+* Small updates to styling of ItemsLegend

 ### version 2.222.1
 *Released*: 28 September 2022
 * Issue 46395: add `hasOrdinal` property to SampleButtonProps so we can retain ordering when adding to storage from a FindByIds page